fimbul-works/runa/README.md

 hex.decode("ff") // 255
 ```

-## Advanced Example: String to Buffer to Array
+## Chaining: String to Buffer to Array

-One of the powerful features of Runa is the ability to chain multiple transformations.
+One of the features of Runa is the ability to chain multiple transformations.
 Here's an example that converts a string to a buffer, and then converts the buffer to an array:

 ```typescript
 import { createRuna } from '@fimbul-works/runa';